univention/univention-corporate-server/doc/architecture/classification.rst

 APT, see the `Debian package management chapter in the Debian reference
 <debian-ref-package-mngmt_>`_.

-Univention distributes most packages from Debian GNU/Linux for the *amd64* architecture without changes for UCS.
-This includes the GNU/Linux kernel and over 98% unchanged packages.
+Univention distributes most packages from Debian GNU/Linux for the *amd64* and *all* architecture without changes for UCS.
+This includes the GNU/Linux kernel and over 98% of unchanged packages from the Debian project.
 Univention uses the default services from the Debian distribution and delivers custom configurations for UCS.

 In the following circumstances, Univention builds and maintains derived
 packages: